xz0127/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data folder it creates with the data folder from your previous Nuudle's home folder.
+**A**: Install the application in the other computer and overwrite the empty data folder it creates with the data folder from your previous Nuudle's home folder.

 **Q**: What are the acceptable date time format?<br>
 **A**: Nuudle supports multiple date time formats as well as natural date time language :